 By PSW Staff • February 7, 2013 The new multi-band compressor on the iLive-R72 at Frankie Boyle's show in the SECC, Glasgow.
 A compact Allen & Heath iLive system was recently carried on tour with comedian, Frankie Boyle.
 FOH engineer, Steve Pattison, selected an iDR-48 MixRack with rackmount iLive-R72 Control Surface due to its very small footprint, and road tested the new dynamic EQ and multi-band compressor features from iLive’s latest firmware update, V1.9.
 “For me, the iLive-R72 is essential for theatres shows where FOH space is at a premium, as it is so compact but offers all the functionality and quality of much larger desks,” explains Pattison.
 Most of the tour venues were large theatres featuring multi-tiered balconies where there are many facets to the PA system, such as main hangs, monitors, delays, outfills, infills, under hangs and front fills.
 “In multi-level venues it can be a real pain (not just for your legs) when you need to check on all areas and make changes to EQ, levels, delays, etc. iLive’s MixPad app earns its keep here, allowing myself or an assistant to adjust settings in real time without having to return to FOH.
 It’s really handy during the show where an assistant can check on balconies or fills and tweak them whilst I still have control at FOH,” continues Pattison.
 “Comedy shows are all about intelligibility – the joke’s not funny if you can’t follow what’s being said.
 Comedians tend to have erratic mic technique, moving the mic around a lot, often holding it down away from their mouth and suddenly shouting with the mic up close.
 The tour gave me a great opportunity to utilise iLive’s new dynamic EQ and multi-band compression,” explains Pattison. “iLive’s dynamic EQ is a wonderful tool for shaping a vocal and compensating for the varying dynamics and tonal differences that a comedian will throw at you – a Glaswegian impersonating a German shouting into a mic isn’t always the easiest thing to understand!
 The multi-band compression also came into play as PA systems often emphasise certain tonalities as levels change getting harsher or muddier depending on the dynamics of the performer.
 Taming this meant the top balcony laughed just as much as I did!”
-Allen & Heath Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Allen & Heath Applications Concerts Performances · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+Allen & Heath Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Allen & Heath Applications Concerts Performances · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.